About Us

 WG3: Designing and Fostering Adaptive Strategies

-Following co-production best practices (Cook et al., 2021, Muñoz-Erickson et al., 2017) we will bring together different actors and knowledge systems to collaborate in prioritizing strategies that build system resilience and adaptive capacity as well as normative pathways that define desirable and fair outcomes for transformation.
+Following co-production best practices (Cook et al., 2021, Muñoz-Erickson et al., 2017) we will bring together different actors and knowledge systems to collaborate in prioritizing strategies that build system resilience and adaptive capacity as well as normative pathways that define desirable outcomes for transformation.

 Our team is a multidisciplinary one composed of researchers and students representing 12 academic institutions located in Puerto Rico, the United States Virgin Islands, New York, Massachusetts, Texas, Arizona, and Florida, aiming to address issues related to climate change in PR and USVI.
 We are improving and expanding partnerships through the development and engagement of stakeholders in the region.